Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Dictation overlay showed the wrong controls during Push-to-Talk or press-once-press-once sessions.
 The overlay now always shows the correct buttons — checkmark for press-once-press-once and auto-submit for Push-to-Talk.

 • Stale browser URL was incorrectly paired with activity in a non-browser app.
-Flow now only uses a browser URL as context when it has been freshly confirmed.
+A browser URL is no longer mistakenly carried over as context into a different, non-browser app.

 • Dictation context could be lost if Android shut down the app in the background.
 Flow now saves your dictation context immediately when you switch apps.

 • Flow Bubble could crash on lower-end devices.
-Flow now reduces background processing when context awareness is turned off, improving stability.
+Stability on lower-end devices has been improved, especially when context awareness is turned off.

 • Dictated text sometimes failed to insert correctly.
 Text insertion is now faster and more reliable.
-Flow tries up to three times to place your text, then automatically copies it to your clipboard and shows a notification with a copy button if insertion still fails.
+If Flow can't insert your text, it automatically copies it to your clipboard and shows a Paste action button directly on the Flow Bubble.
+Tapping the icon dismisses the error; your text remains on the clipboard so you can paste it manually.

 • Flow Bubble stopped working after Wispr Flow crashed and restarted in the background.
 The bubble now recovers correctly after a crash.

-• Wispr Flow could crash during dictation on Android 16.
-Flow now handles cases where Android 16 updates multiple parts of the screen at the same time.
+• Wispr Flow could crash during dictation on the latest Android version.
+Flow now handles cases where Android updates multiple parts of the screen at the same time.

-• Dictated text failed to appear in apps using Android 16's newer interface elements.
+• Dictated text failed to appear in apps using newer Android interface elements.
 Flow now detects more quickly when the connection to a text field is interrupted and re-establishes it faster.

 • Dictated text failed to appear in Gmail and other web-based fields, particularly on Samsung devices.
-Flow now inserts text correctly in Gmail and similar apps on Samsung devices.
-Fixed in v1.5.0.
+Flow now inserts text correctly in these apps.

 • Copy button remained visible after the Flow Bubble was dismissed.
 The copy button now disappears together with the bubble.